jupiterjs/javascriptmvc-site/public/tutorials/examples/srchr.md

 After the widgets are developed and tested in isolation, they need to be assembled into an application.
 Here is a quick overview of the techniques used to assemble the widgets in to the Srchr app.

 Srchr is a small application, so most of the assembling is done in the srchr.js file.
-When you generate a JavaScriptMVC application:
+When you generate a DoneJS application:

     ./js jquery/generate/app srchr